fylein/xero-db-connector/README.md

 ## Usage

-To use this connector you'll need these Xero credentials.
+To use this connector you'll need Xero credentials - specifically the keyfile and consumer key.

-This connector is very easy to use.
-1. First you'll need to create a connection using the main class XeroSDK.
+Here's example usage.
+Note the detect_types part - this is essential for timestamp to be translated to datetime.datetime type.

 ```python
 from xero_db_connector.extract import XeroExtractConnector